Zero-Shot Reinforcement Learning from Low Quality Data: Experiments

 \section{Experiments}

 In this section we perform an empirical study to evaluate our proposals.
-We seek answers to three questions: \textbf{(Q1)} Can our proposals from Section \ref{section: conservative FB} improve FB performance on small and/or low-quality datasets? \textbf{(Q2)} How does the performance of VC-FB and MC-FB vary with respect to task type and dataset diversity? \textbf{(Q3)} Do we sacrifice performance on full datasets for performance on small and/or low-quality datasets?
+We seek answers to four questions: \textbf{(Q1)} Can our proposals from Section \ref{section: conservative FB} improve FB performance on small and/or low-quality exploratory datasets? \textbf{(Q2)} How does the performance of VC-FB and MC-FB vary with respect to task type and dataset diversity? \textbf{(Q3)} Do we sacrifice performance on full datasets for performance on small and/or low-quality datasets? \textbf{(Q4)} If our pre-training dataset only covers behaviour related to one downstream task (i.e. the dataset distribution is narrow and not exploratory), can our proposals from Section \ref{section: conservative FB} improve FB performance on that task?